Liebranca/avtomat/docs/sys-mint.md

 It'd be expected that, for each field required to reconstruct the main object, the corresponding class would either be generic enough that translating it's own fields to and from a binary representation would suffice, or that this class would have something akin to pack and unpack methods that define and handle an appropiate encoding.

 `Mint` provides a minimalistic framework for this very task.
-All you need to know is four methods, two of them defined by the package itself, and another two *optionally* defined by each class if the aforementioned specificity in encoding is required.
+All you need to know is five methods, two of them defined by the package itself, and another three *optionally* defined by each class if the aforementioned specificity in encoding is required.

 The two interface methods are: